-Once an exchange student has decided that they think they would fit the exchange student life, they need to decide whether to travel through an exchange organization.
+Once you have decided to go for the exchange student life, you need to decide if you should travel with an exchange organization.
 Some countries, like Japan, give you no choice.
-You must travel with an exchange organization in order to get a visa to their country.
-I do not know what other countries have this as their guideline.
+No exchange organization = no visa.
+I don’t know what guidelines most other countries have about this.

 What is an exchange organization

-For-profit organizations.
-These exchange organizations are in the business of making money.
+For-profit exchange organizations are open about being in the business of making money.
 I do not know if their representatives get paid more than the non-profit ones (price per student placed).
-Nor do I have any idea what the quality of their product is.
 In the US, these firms fall into the F-1 student exchange programs.
 That means that the student is somewhat less protected by the regulations that protect the J-1 exchange student.
-Elsewhere, child protection laws are the same for all types of exchange organizations.

 In a student exchange situation there are several parties involved.
 You have the parents of the exchange student, the exchange student, the exchange organization in the home country, main office in host-country, host-country local representative, host-country school, host-family.